t41372/groq-proxy/README.md

 ## Groq-Proxy: A reverse-engineered API for Groq using NodeJS
 Turn [GroqChat webui](https://groq.com) into a free OpenAI Compatible API.
-Super Fast Inference for free
+Note: you need to login to your own Groq account

 > :warning: all content in this repository is for experimental purposes